Twitter will ban its users from promoting competing social networks

 The journalist announced that he asked questions via Twitter for the article he wrote because he could not apply to Elon Musk through traditional channels.

 “At 20:30 (01:30 GMT) I tried to reach him on Twitter for comment,” he said, adding that “when I went on (to Twitter) to see if he had responded to our request, I was terminated.
 I I did not receive any information from the company regarding the reasons for my termination or the conditions I violated.”

-After Elon Musk took over Twitter, he sent mixed messages and reinstated previously banned accounts, including Donald Trump’s.
+After Elon Musk took over Twitter, he sent mixed messages by reinstating previously banned accounts, including those of Donald Trump.

 But he also suspended Kanye West’s message after several posts deemed anti-Semitic and refused to return to the platform of far-right assassin Alex Jones.